The Tale Of Two Men

-And here is another truth about the other half of the Gospel the attributes of God.
-He is holy, righteous, perfect and just.
-Because of these attributes, and because of the condition of man, it is right that God’s wrath would abide on man.
-And that is the sore point in the Gospel.
-Man uses a different standard to judge righteousness than God does.
-Man uses himself as the standard.
-But God uses perfection, which is Himself, and God wins.
-Man must judge himself according to God’s standards, which is the problem.
-When man adopts God’s standards of righteousness he must accept that he is not only condemned, his condemnation is the only holy, righteous, perfect and just verdict that can be given.
+Compounding the reality of our own condition, there’s another truth about the Gospel that concerns the attributes of God.
+He is holy, righteous, perfect, and just.
+Such words deserve meditation.
+And because of these attributes, and because of the condition of Man, it is right, true, and just that God’s wrath would abide on Man, which, as it turns out, is the sore point with the Gospel.
+Man uses a different standard to judge his own righteousness than does God.
+Man tends to use himself as the standard.
+But God uses a different standard than corrupt Man, He uses Himself for the standard, and that standard is perfection.
+Man must, therefore, judge himself according to God’s standards if he is to have any chance of getting a glimpse of his true condition.
+And again, therein lies the problem.
+When Man adopts God’s standards of righteousness, he must accept that he is not only condemned, his condemnation is the only holy, righteous, perfect and just verdict that can be given.
 Man must accept that he is poor and blind.
-Before man’s eyes are opened to his condition in the light of the glory of God, the whole Gospel is foolishness and repulsive to him.
+Before Man’s eyes are opened to his own condition in the light of the glory of God, the whole Gospel is foolishness and repulsive to him.
 On the other hand, the response of the man who truly understands the Gospel is praise in reckless abandon.

 You live in a material world dear children.
-Every minute of every day of your life will not be lived in this exuberant thanksgiving for the Gospel.
+It goes without saying, therefore, that every minute of every day of your life will not be lived in an exuberant thanksgiving for the Gospel.
 But never let yourself stray very far from the reality of it.
 Spend time meditating on the significance of what Jesus accomplished on the cross.
-Consider who He is, and that He came into this sinful and rebellious world to reconcile man who was dead in his sins, to die on the cross.
+Consider who He is and that He came into this sinful and rebellious world to reconcile Man, who was dead in his sins, by dying on the cross.
 Meditate on the holiness and righteousness of God, and His love for those who have been reconciled to himself.
 Never forget the eternity that you were saved from, nor the eternity that you were saved into.
 Examine yourself often.